Centre of Tallahassee: Non-retail tenant era and transition to office complex

 In addition to a charter school, two Public sector agencies, the Florida Department of State and the Florida Department of Children and Families, have put in a bid for office space at the Centre of Tallahassee, in the latter case to replace office space previously leased from the Northwood Centre (former Northwood Mall).
-The Florida Department of Children and Families' lease has been confirmed to take place within a timespan of 2018-2019.
-The Tallahassee Democrat has interpreted these bids as a sign that the developers’ plan for the Centre has been dropped or shifted gears since Alex Baker's death.
+The Florida Department of Children and Families' lease took place within a timespan of 2018-2019.
+In 2018, Tallahassee Democrat published an article interpreting these bids as a sign that the developers’ plan for the Centre was dropped or changed after Alex Baker's death.

-Locally, the prospect of these agencies moving into the Centre of Tallahassee has proven controversial.
-This is in part due to the precedent established by state government offices previously housed in the Northwood Centre.
-Additionally, store owners based in the Centre, including the owners of longtime commercial staples such as Stone Age and gamescape, were asked to relocate to make way for possible office space leased by these agencies.
-Along with Burlington Coat Factory, these businesses both now occupy other locations outside of the Centre.
+These bids were met with some opposition after longtime owners of commercial space in the Centre were asked to relocate to make way for possible office space leased by these agencies.

-As of 2019, a large portion of the Mall has been internally partitioned and spaces have been claimed by the Department of State, Department of Children and Families and the Department of Health.
+As of 2019, a large portion of the Mall has been internally partitioned and spaces have been claimed by the Department of State, Department of Children and Families, and the Department of Health.
 However, some plans for retail use still remain, as the current developers plan for branches of Tom Thumb and Culver's to move into previously occupied space in the former mall.

-As of 2023, the Centre of Tallahassee was slated to be sold in a foreclosure auction.
+In 2023, the Centre of Tallahassee was slated to be sold in a foreclosure auction.

-This announcement was followed by Dreamland BBQ closing its Centre of Tallahassee location in June 2024, further solidifying the gradual change from shopping center to public sector office space, as well as anticipating a possible change in ownership of the property.
+In June 2024 Dreamland BBQ closed its Centre of Tallahassee location.